 Advantages

-Manual die cutting machines tend to be a bit cheaper and more powerful, cutting through a larger variety of material than their digital counterparts.
-They’re also great for embossing, which most of the digital machines actually can’t do.
+Manual cutting machines tend to be a bit cheaper and more powerful, cutting through a larger variety of material than their digital counterparts.

 Disadvantages

-Manual machines are often hand-cranked and heavier.
-The biggest drawback is they require a physical die for any design we want to cut.
 Imagine a desktop printer where you could only print out material you had a metal imprint of.
 While they are cheaper to purchase initially, the cost of manual dies and shapes does add up.

 How does digital die cutting work?